 No Contest of Rights.
 You acknowledge and agree that you will not directly or indirectly contest or challenge or aid or abet in contesting or challenging the validity or ownership of the Stat Crew Application and/or the Web Services or take any action whatsoever in derogation of CBSI's rights therein or in breach of any terms and conditions contained in these Terms of Use.
-You acknowledge and agree that you will not acquire or claim any rights in the Stat Crew Application and/or the Web Services or aid or abet anyone else in doing so.
+You acknowledge and agree that you will not acquire or claim any rights in the Stat Crew Application and/or the Web Services or.